 Our nationwide network of amateur astronomy clubs and other volunteers will also provide on-the-ground support to teachers and their institutions, not only for observing the eclipse itself, but with continuing STEM lessons using solar observations and study of the solar spectrum.

 The solar spectrum and the characteristics of the Sun will be used for lessons in many science fields, not just solar astronomy.
-Examples include the Sun as the source of all energy on Earth with discussions about renewable energy and climate change, the Sun as necessary for all life on Earth, weather and climate, and more.
+Topics may include the Sun as the source of all energy on Earth with discussions about renewable energy and climate change, effects of changing light on plant growth, the Sun as necessary for all life on Earth, weather and climate, and more.

 The countdown to the most anticipated astronomical event in decades has begun.
 Now is the time for educators to seize this special moment in time and leverage the fleeting spectacle of the great American eclipse to plant the seeds of wonderment about the connections between nature and science.